Galvano Fiamma: Biography

 Fiamma was born in 1283 to a family of notaries in Milan.
-At a young age, he joined the Dominican monastery of Saint Eustorgio.
+At a young age, he joined the Dominican monastery of Saint Eustorgio, where he studied and eventually became a lector sacrae theologiae.

-Fiamma was chaplain to the Milanese lord Giovanni Visconti.
+After a brief period in Pavia, where he taught theology between 1308 and 1313, he returned to Milan, where he lectured on various subjects, including ethics, rhetoric and economics.
+Fiamma was appointed chaplain to the Archbishop of Milan Giovanni Visconti in 1339.
 He died in Milan in 1344.

 Writings

 He wrote several chronicles dealing with the history of Milan and exalting the Visconti, who by his day had in effect become its ruling dynasty.

 His book, Cronica universalis, written sometime between 1339 and 1345, includes a passage in which he describes Iceland, Greenland, and Markland:

 Until 2021, when this passage was discovered, there had been no evidence that anyone outside Northern Europe had heard of America before Columbus’s voyage in 1492.
 Paolo Chiesa, a professor of Medieval Latin Literature at Milan University, believes these accounts of the New World likely came from seafarers in the port city of Genoa.

 Also in the Cronica universalis, Galvano claims the Vivaldi Brothers reached Ethiopia.